ivombi/US-Shootings/README.md

 ### Model Predictions
 To evaluate the model, we predicted the test observations and compared with the actual observations.
 <img  src='./Pics/fig6.png' alt="drawing" height = 300 width="500"/>
+Our model seems not be doing  well as the predicted values in green do not correspond or match with observed values in orange.
+Also our MSE is quite high (25.96).
+We tried other models but seems not to get better results
+### Conclusion
+The ARMA(3,1,1) model on the train data does not seems to be good model to predict the number of deaths per week by US police in the USA.
+Other time series model can be exploited for better results.